jsxtools/fse/README.md

 - path `<string>` | `<Buffer>` | `<integer>` filename or file descriptor

 Promised reading of the entire contents of a JSON file, constructing the JavaScript value or object described by the file.
+Resolves as the contents of the file, or rejects with an error.

 ### fse.touchFile